getsentry/snuba/docs/source/clickhouse/schema_design.rst

 on a hash of both the unique ``key`` values of each row as well as the ``key=value`` pairs of each row.
-The `bloom filter <https://en.wikipedia.org/wiki/Bloom_filter>`_ index that stores these is a stochastic data structure designed to quickly determine which elements do NOT exist in a set, but provides little to no optimization if a value is often present in the underlying set.
+The `bloom filter <https://en.wikipedia.org/wiki/Bloom_filter>`_ index that stores these is a stochastic data structure designed to quickly determine which elements do NOT exist in a set, but there is actually a performance **penalty** if the value is often present in the underlying set.
+First, the value must be tested against the bloom filter (which will always return "maybe present"), and after that operation occurs a full scan of the column must be performed.

 When searching a dictionary column for a value likely to filter many rows (for example, ``user:browser=internet_explorer6``) this is an effective filter.
 Searching for ``user:os=android``, however, could mean that your query will approximate a full column scan.
 Similarly, if querying for ``hasTag(user:browser)`` and 80% of your users have browser tags, that will result in a full column scan filled with unrelated data.

+Additionally, due to their structure, bloom filters are only good for exact value searching.
+They cannot be used for "is user-value a prefix of column?" or "does column match regex?" style queries.
+Those styles of queries require a separate column to search.

 .. [#dupe] During migration from non-promoted to promoted, putting the data in both map and
            top-level column may be necessary so that queries of old rows can still access the